Interview with Eva Hertz [EH]

 AS: High German.

 EH: Yeah.
-But es schmuck gut, there’s another
+But es schmuck gut, there’s another word for that.

 Woman: There’s another word for that.

 Woman: Is smell, but for taste there is another word.
 I don’t know, I just can’t think of it.

 EH: For taste there is another word, yeah.

 EH: Das ish schure gut, or something like that.
 That’s, that’s what it is.

 Woman: But there’s a different word for taste.